advina-wu/Harmony_Generation/README.md

 ## Description

-This project used several deep learning techniques to test out and compare the performance of each
+This project used several deep learning techniques to compare the performance of each models.

 ## Getting Started